wanadzmi/todo/README.md

 * Insert, update and remove tasks
 * Set start time and end time for the tasks
+* Tick, Untick Task
 * Use of Sqflite database for data persistence and can store data locally
-* Add unit test for all functions
+* Add unit test

 ## How To Use